genesiscommunitysuccess/docs/docs/infrastruct-ref/single-sign-on.md

 Once this is configured, a service provider meta data endpoint will be available on: https://{url}/gwf/saml/metadata?idp={idp name}.

-3\.5	ENABLING USERS FOR SAML
+### Enabling users for SAML

-To enable users to be signed in using saml; the users need to be added to the USER, USER_ATTRIBUTES SSO_USER tables.
-In the SSO_USER table, SSO_METHOD should be set to SAML and SSO_SOURCE should be set to the indentity provider name defined in the saml-config.kts file.
+To enable users to be signed in using SAML, you must add the users to the USER, USER_ATTRIBUTES and SSO_USER tables.

+In the SSO_USER table:

+* SSO_METHOD must be set to SAML
+* SSO_SOURCE must be set to the identity provider name defined in the **saml-config.kts** file.

 The genesis user name should be the user’s email address.

-3\.6	TESTING SAML
+### Testing SAML

 In order to test the SAML flow, you can use a docker image found here.
 To run the image locally, run the following docker command: